Joshua-Noakes1/raiden/README.md

 ## Introduction

 What is accore?
-accore is a Discord bot built to fetch all versions (watermarked and un-watermarked) of a TikTok video from the videos URL, it also grabs metrics from the video such as like count, comment count and much more.
+accore is a Discord bot built to fetch all versions (watermarked and un-watermarked) of a TikTok video.
+It also grabs metrics from the video such as like count, comment count and much more.

 https://user-images.githubusercontent.com/53623449/147841172-4e9eedd1-6682-4ad4-8515-241e9d27d1c0.mp4